terabytesoftw/yii2/framework/UPGRADE-22.md

 `app/controllers/` and continue to be discovered through `controllerNamespace`.

-Resolution order in `Module::runAction()`: explicit `actionMap` and `controllerMap` entries are checked first, then sub-modules, then controllers by namespace, and finally standalone actions by namespace. **Controllers always win when both a controller method and a standalone action could match the same route**, so existing applications upgrade with no behavioral change.
+Resolution order in `Module::runAction()`: explicit `actionMap` and `controllerMap` entries are checked first, then sub-modules, then controllers by namespace, and finally standalone actions by namespace. **If a controller method and a standalone Action class both match the same route, `Module::runAction()` throws `InvalidConfigException`** so the developer disambiguates instead of silently shadowing one or the other.
+Existing applications upgrade with no behavioral change because before this release a class file at the convention path was never resolved.

 Minimal `actionMap` example for an endpoint that does not follow the convention (custom ID or external class):